Evilazaro/APIM-Accelerator/docs/reference/settings-schema.md

 # Settings Schema Reference

-This document provides a comprehensive reference for the `settings.yaml` configuration file used by the Azure API Management Landing Zone Accelerator.
+This document provides a comprehensive reference for the `settings.yaml` configuration file used by the Azure API Management Accelerator.

 ## 🎯 Overview